Lise-Yi/skypinacolada.github.io/_posts/2020-09-06-3B1B-Linear combinations, span, and basis vectors.md

 sets of vectors ; points

-What does the span of two 3d vectors look like?
+<h2>What does the span of two 3d vectors look like?</h2>

 The span of  2 vectors in 3d space(pointing different direction)?

-the tip of the added vector will trace out => flat sheet, cutting through the origin of the 3-dimensional space the span of your 2 vectors.  : the set of all possible vectors whose tips sit on the flat sheet
+the tip of the added vector will trace out => flat sheet, cutting through the origin of the 3-dimensional space the span of your 2 vectors  : the set of all possible vectors whose tips sit on the flat sheet

-If we add a third vector and consider the span of all 3 of those guys?
+<h2>If we add a third vector and consider the span of all 3 of those guys?</h2>

 A linear combination of 3 vectors
-Choose the 3 different scalar
+ 1) Choose the 3 different scalar
-Scale each of those vectors
+ 2) Scale each of those vectors
-Add them all together.
+ 3) Add them all together.

 And again, the span of these vectors is the set of all possible linear combinations.